Chionanthus virginicus

-Chionanthus virginicus (white fringetree) is a tree native to the savannas and lowlands of the southeastern United States, from New Jersey south to Florida, and west to Oklahoma and Texas.
+Chionanthus virginicus (white fringetree) is a tree native to the savannas and lowlands of the northeastern and southeastern United States, from Massachusetts south to Florida, and west to Oklahoma and Texas.

 Growth

 It is a deciduous shrub or small tree growing to as much as 10 to 11 m tall, though ordinarily less.
 The bark is scaly, brown tinged with red.
 The shoots are light green, downy at first, later becoming light brown or orange.
 The buds are light brown, ovate, acute, 3 mm long.
 The leaves are opposite, simple, ovate or oblong, 7.5 to 20 cm long and 2.5 to 10 cm broad, with a petiole 2 cm long, and an entire margin; they are hairless above, and finely downy below, particularly along the veins, and turn yellow in fall.
 The richly-scented flowers have a pure white, deeply four-lobed corolla, the lobes thread-like, 1.5 to 2.5 cm long and 3 mm broad; they are produced in drooping axillary panicles 10 to 25 cm long when the leaves are half grown, in mid- to late May in New York City, earlier in the south.

 It is usually dioecious, though occasional plants bear flowers of both sexes.
 The fruit is an ovoid dark blue to purple drupe 1.5 to 2 cm long, containing a single seed (rarely two or three), mature in late summer to mid fall.